FortiGate

 Asymmetric Routing

-Oracle uses asymmetric routing across the multiple tunnels that make up the IPSec connection.
-Configure your firewalls accordingly.
+Oracle uses asymmetric routing across the tunnels that make up the IPSec connection.
+Configure firewalls with that in mind.
 Otherwise, ping tests or application traffic across the connection don't work reliably.

-When you use multiple tunnels to Oracle Cloud Infrastructure, Oracle recommends that you configure your routing to deterministically route traffic through the preferred tunnel.
-If you want to use one IPSec tunnel as primary and another as backup, configure more-specific routes for the primary tunnel (BGP) and less-specific routes (summary or default route) for the backup tunnel (BGP/static).
-Otherwise, if you advertise the same route (for example, a default route) through all tunnels, return traffic from your VCN to your on-premises network routes to any of the available tunnels.
+When you use several tunnels to Oracle Cloud Infrastructure, We recommend that you configure routing to deterministically route traffic through the preferred tunnel.
+To use one IPSec tunnel as primary and another as backup, configure more-specific routes for the primary tunnel (BGP) and less-specific routes (summary or default route) for the backup tunnel (BGP/static).
+Otherwise, if you advertise the same route (for example, a default route) through all tunnels, return traffic from a VCN to an on-premises network routes to any of the available tunnels.
 This is because Oracle uses asymmetric routing.

 For specific Oracle routing recommendations about how to force symmetric routing, see Routing for Site-to-Site VPN.